Table of Contents

 That's it!
 You've added an extra layer of security to your password manager.
 From now on, every time you log into 1Password on a new device, you'll need to perform 2-factor authentication.
 You'll need to enter a code from your authenticator app, along with your account password.
-This will make it harder for anyone aside from you to access your 1Password account.
+It’s an extra step but it really doesn’t take more than a few seconds.
+What’s important is that this step will make it harder for anyone aside from you to access your 1Password account.

 Sharing passwords, like your Netflix login, used to be crude.
 To share passwords, I used to copy and send them through email or chat.
 Not very safe.
 But with the Psst (Password secure sharing tool) feature in 1Password, this task is a walk in the park!

 Psst makes sharing passwords secure and straightforward.
 All you need to do is select the login credentials you want to share and click on the share icon.
 In just a few clicks, you can safely share your Netflix password with your friends.

 Once your friend clicks the link, they can see your login info.
 You can dictate how long the link expires, who it is available to, and how many times it can be viewed.